 Turkey Hill Trail, Lancaster County, PA

-The Turkey Hill Trail is a 3.3 mile hike with great views of the Susquehanna River in Lancaster County, Pennsylvania.
+The Turkey Hill Trail is a 3.3 mile hike with great views of the Susquehanna River.
+It's located in Lancaster County, Pennsylvania.
 The highlights of the trail are the overlook perched two-hundred feet above the river, the four-hundred foot tall wind turbines, wildlife, and the world's biggest paw-paw patch north of thirty-nine degrees north.

 The hike is 3.3 miles through decidous forest along the Susquehanna River.
 From the north, the trail runs up Turkey Hill towards a viewpoint over the river.
 It is marked with blue blazes (yellow blazes mark the southern portion of the trail).
 The path is narrow and a little steep in some spots.
 Next to the overlook are two wind turbines which provide thirty percent of the power used by the nearby Turkey Hill Dairy (the fourth biggest ice cream maker in the U.S.).
 They are almost 400 feet tall with blades that are 125 feet long.
 From the top of Turkey Point there are sweeping views of the Susquehanna River.
 York County, Columbia, and the Veterans Memorial Bridge can be seen from the vantage point.
 Many times Turkey Vultures can be seen circling the area.
 If you're lucky, you'll catch a glimpse of a Bald Eagle, Osprey, or hawk.